inbloom/secure-data-service/README.md

 Summary
 =======

-This is the inBloom Datastore.
-It contains the backend for the inBloom project.
+This is teh Secure Data Service.
 The main projects that are to be used are ingestion-service, api, simple-idp, search-indexer, dashboard, admin-tools and databrowser.
 All of the projects are Maven driven with the exception of admin-tools and databrowser.
 Those are both Rails applications.
 This project runs on Java 6 and Maven 3.
 For Ruby, version 2.0.0 is the recommended version.

 *Note - These instructions were written using Ubuntu 12.04 and above.